berk420/StockPredictionApplication/README.md

 - Instead deploying api I just using github pages for single endpoint
 - The Endpoint that I deployed on TestEndpoint branch

-## Upcoming Features 1.1.0

-- Drawer and layout will be fix
-- File stracture will be more readable
-- Finallly, web site will be publish